Finderscope

-Function and Design
+Function and design

 Finderscopes contain mechanisms to properly align them with the main telescope's line of sight.
 Accomplishing this alignment varies based on the design of the finderscope and its mount: usually on amateur telescopes it is done by three or six adjustment screws.

 Finderscopes usually come with a designation of the form A×B, where A is the magnification and B is the aperture of the finderscope's objective lens in millimeters; for example, a 6×30 finderscope means a finderscope with a 30 mm objective and a magnification of 6×.
 This designation is in the same format used by most binoculars.

-A 6×30 finderscope is typically considered the minimum useful size for a magnifying finderscope on an amateur telescope, and an 8×50 or larger finderscope is preferred for more accurate aiming.
+A 6×30 finderscope is typically considered the minimum useful size for a magnifying finderscope on an amateur telescope.
+An 8×50 or larger finderscope is preferred, which allows sighting of fainter objects.

 Most finderscopes have one of three viewing orientations:

-Reflex Sights
+Reflex sights

 Another type of finder commonly found on amateur telescopes is known as a reflector (reflex) sight.
 This non-magnifying sight (technically not a "scope") uses a type of beam splitter to "reflect" a reticle generated by collimating optics into the users field of view.
 The view of the sky seen through the sight is just what can be seen with the naked eye with an illuminated crosshair or dot seeming to float in space at infinity.
 These crosshairs are generally illuminated by a small LED.
 Reflector sights are useful for locating bright objects visible to the naked eye such as stars and planets.
 Since the sight uses a beam splitter "window", instead of an optical telescope with the ability to gather light, objects dimmer than the naked eye limit can not be seen through it.
 Finding dim objects with a reflector sight is accomplished by using the object's known position relative to brighter objects as a reference and then slewing a known angular distance (or "star hopping") from the bright object to the desired object.
 Many reflector sights have circles with a given angular dimension in order to facilitate this.
 Reflector sights are less useful in light polluted areas since the stars used to guide the observer to a dim object may also be invisible.